- The 2023 NESC was released 1 August 2022 and will become effective 1 February 2023. Pre-orders for the 2023 NESC are available.

 Since 1914, the National Electrical Safety Code® (NESC®) has been the go-to safety standard for electric and telecom utility companies of all sizes and ownership of structures.

-Updated every 5 years, the 2023 edition of the NESC will be released 1 August 2022 and become effective 1 February 2023.
-Pre-orders for the 2023 NESC are available here.
+Updated every 5 years, the 2023 edition of the NESC was released 1 August 2022 and will become effective 1 February 2023.
+Orders for the 2023 NESC are available here.

 What is the National Electrical Safety Code (NESC)?